LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	The test is expected to succeed once without leaving a choice-point and satisfy the `Assertion` goal.

 - `subsumes(Expected, Result)`
-	The test is expected to succeed binding `Result` to a term that is subsumed by the `Expected` term.
+	The test is expected to succeed by binding `Result` to a term that is subsumed by the `Expected` term.

 - `variant(Term1, Term2)`
-	The test is expected to succeed binding `Term1` to a term that is a variant of the `Term2` term.
+	The test is expected to succeed by binding `Term1` to a term that is a variant of the `Term2` term.

 - `exists(Assertion)`
 	A solution exists for the test goal that satisfies the `Assertion` goal.